Abiesjqq/Abies_Notebook/docs/CourseNotes/Advance Data Structure/ADS11.md

 Thm.: There are inputs that force any on-line bin-packing algorithm to use at least 5/3 the optimal number of bins.

-!!! examples "First (or best) fit decreasing"
+!!! remarks "First (or best) fit decreasing"

     **First (or best) fit decreasing:** sort the items into non-increasing sequence of sizes, then apply first (or best) fit.